MK316/MK316/README.md

 MK316 is a research and language educator, affiliated to GNU, South Korea.
 * Interested in:
->* Application assisted language teaching, Customized activity tools for language teaching/learning environment
+>* Application assisted language teaching,
+>* Customized activity tools for language teaching/learning environment
-*
+>* Text-to-Speech, Speech recognition, Gradio, NLP

 <!--
 **MK316/MK316** is a ✨ _researcher & educator_ ✨ in linguistics, interested in language education and speech analysis.